CISecurity/CCPD-Docs/docs/source/Dashboard Deployment Guide for Linux.md

 *Separate servers are recommended to contain the identified components above for security and performance purposes.

 ## System Recommendations ##
- Most operating systems will be suitable to host Dashboard provided Tomcat can be installed.
+ Any operating system can host the application server provided the platform can utilize software capable of hosting a Java web application archive (.war file).
+The supported version of Database may be limited by the database OS version.
 Disk space will be minimal on the application server, but will require more space on your database server depending upon the size of your organization and the amount of endpoint result data will be stored.

 Load balanced configurations are not currently supported.